Looksmaxxing Test

 Key Finding

-Midface ratio is the least modifiable metric through non-surgical means.
+Midface ratio is the least modifiable visible metric through non-surgical means.
 It is primarily determined by skeletal structure.
-However, hairstyle changes that alter perceived forehead height can shift the apparent midface ratio.
+Hairstyle changes that alter perceived forehead height can shift the apparent midface ratio modestly.
+Shorter midface ratios are linked to neoteny and higher cross-cultural attractiveness ratings (Perrett et al., 1998).

 Research